Exporting fruit juices to Europe

 - Pulp content: pulp content is a quality indicator for certain types of juices, such as orange or pineapple.
 Importers may require more pulp content, as visible pulp in juices is becoming more popular among European consumers.

-- Acid level: besides brix level, citric acid level is the most common parameter that influences the quality and price of some juice products.
+- Acid level: in addition to the Brix level, the citric acid level is the most common parameter that influences the quality and price of some juice products.

 The reserved names, manufacture and labelling characteristics of the above products are also defined.
-Those Directives also define minimum brix levels for reconstituted fruit juice and reconstituted fruit purée.
-The Fruit juice directive was updated in 2009.
+Those directives also define the minimum Brix levels for reconstituted fruit juice and reconstituted fruit purée.
+The Fruit Juice Directive was updated the last time in 2012.

-The product must be labelled as fruit juice, concentrated fruit juice or nectar.
+The product must be labelled as fruit juice, concentrated fruit juice or fruit nectar.

 Fruit nectars must declare a percentage volume of the fruit juice on the packaging.
 However, imports of nectars are not very common in the majority of the European countries.